colinrford/polynomial_nttp/README.md

 Now the astute reader may already realize that a chain reaction has occured.
-Having been thrown into the land of template metaprogramming, as `division_prototype()` takes 5 template parameters, 4 of which are NTTPs, performing large number of tests of such a function requires (as far as I know) something like the use of `std::integer_sequence<int, ints...>` and fold expressions.
+Having been thrown into the land of template metaprogramming, as `division_prototype()` takes 5 template parameters, 4 of which are NTTPs, performing large numbers of tests of such a function requires (as far as I know) something like the use of `std::integer_sequence<int, ints...>` and fold expressions.
 One could use `std::index_sequence` instead, of course.